-Overuse of this angry word is not Rand’s only literary tic—her villains and weaklings tend to be fat or effeminate, and she has a fondness for courtroom showdowns.
+Overuse of this angry word is not Rand’s only literary tic.
+Her villains and weaklings tend to be fat or effeminate, and she has a fondness for courtroom showdowns.
 Moreover, critics have so thoroughly savaged her melodramatic, high-camp prose over the years that it seems ungenerous to focus on her writing at the level of the word and the phrase rather than the grand idea.
 But this particular tic is revealing, for as two new biographies show, Rand herself lived a life of contempt: for people, for ideas, for government, and for the very concept of human kindness.
-In the most famous (and overheated) denunciation of her work, the finger pointer Whittaker Chambers wrote in National Review that “from almost any page of Atlas Shrugged, a voice can be heard, from painful necessity, commanding: ‘To a gas chamber—go!’ ” The great irony of Rand’s life is that this woman who seemed to despise everyone beneath her became a cheerleader for democratic capitalism, a type of political economy that entrusts the fate of society to the unwashed masses themselves.
+In the most famous (and overheated) denunciation of her work, Whittaker Chambers wrote in National Review that “from almost any page of Atlas Shrugged, a voice can be heard, from painful necessity, commanding: ‘To a gas chamber—go!’ ” The great irony of Rand’s life is that this woman who seemed to despise everyone beneath her became a cheerleader for democratic capitalism, a type of political economy that entrusts the fate of society to the unwashed masses themselves.

 Chambers’s hatchet piece—commissioned in an act of malicious mischief by William F. Buckley Jr., who disliked Rand’s godlessness—was particularly cruel considering that Rand was a Russian Jew who had escaped the USSR.
 But if his language was shockingly harsh, the sentiments were typical of the type of passions Rand inspired during her life, and still inspires today.
 Although she died in 1982, half a million copies of her books still sell each year, and her followers continue to guard her name like hardball lawyers protecting a trademark.